Menditect/documentation/docs/definitions/application-branch.md

 ## Business rules

-None, as application branches are created by MTA.
+None, as Application Branches are created by MTA.

 ## Actions on Application branch